Tre'Davious White

-Tre'Davious White Sr. (born January 16, 1995) is an American football cornerback for the Buffalo Bills of the National Football League (NFL).
-He played college football at LSU, where he was a consensus All-American as a senior in 2016.
-He was drafted by the Bills in the first round of the 2017 NFL Draft.
-Since earning a starting position as a rookie, White has become one of the league's top cornerbacks as part of a resurgent Bills defense, having garnered two Pro Bowl selections and All-Pro honors.
+Tre'Davious White Sr. (born January 16, 1995) is an American professional football cornerback for the Buffalo Bills of the National Football League (NFL).
+He played college football for the LSU Tigers, earning consensus All-American as a senior in 2016.
+He was selected by the Buffalo Bills in the first round of the 2017 NFL draft.
+Since earning a starting position as a rookie, White became one of the league's top cornerbacks as part of a resurgent Bills defense, having garnered two Pro Bowl selections and All-Pro honors.
+Following three injury-riddled seasons and his subsequent release, White signed with the Los Angeles Rams and was traded to the Baltimore Ravens at the trade deadline in 2024, before returning to the Bills in 2025.

-Early years
+Early life

 White attended Green Oaks High School in Shreveport, Louisiana.
 He played both cornerback and quarterback.
 He was rated by Rivals.com as a five-star recruit and was ranked as the fourth best cornerback and 18th best overall player in his class.
 White committed to Louisiana State University (LSU) to play college football under head coach Les Miles.

 College career

 White stated that he originally committed to LSU as a wide receiver, but that he chose to remain a defensive back when he realized he was unlikely to see significant playing time on a roster that included future NFL stars Odell Beckham Jr. and Jarvis Landry.
 As a true freshman at LSU, White played in 13 games with 11 starts.
 He finished the season with 55 tackles and two interceptions.
 As a sophomore in 2014 he started all 13 games and also served as the punt returner.
 He recorded 33 tackles, two interceptions and a punt return touchdown.
 As a junior, he was chosen to wear the No. 18 Jersey, which signifies the player with the best leadership qualities on the team.
 He finished the year with 44 tackles and returned a punt 69 yards for a touchdown against Syracuse.
 The Associated Press and Southeastern Conference (SEC) coaches both selected White for their All-SEC second team.
-White was expected to be a late first-round choice in the 2016 NFL Draft, but he instead chose to return to LSU for his senior season.
+White was expected to be a late first-round choice in the 2016 NFL draft, but he instead chose to return to LSU for his senior season.
 After the season, he earned first-team All-SEC honors from the AP.
 He was also a consensus All-American, earning first-team honors from the American Football Coaches Association and Walter Camp Football Foundation.